realDunkin/fnfmegapack/README.md

 # FNF : Megapack
-This is Pretty Much FNF but with Everymod in it (not yet but ill get there)
+This is Pretty Much FNF but with Every mod in it (not yet but ill get there)
 ### Patch Notes:
 - Added Credits!!!
 - Removed HIFI and LOFI Songs